RetroDECK/ES-DE/USERGUIDE-DEV.md

 These are collections that you create yourself.
 Examples could be grouping in genres like _Shoot em up_, _Fighting games_ etc. or perhaps a time period like _1980s_, _1990s_ and so on.

 If the theme set supports it, you can create a custom collection directly from a theme.
-However, rbsimple-DE does not provide such themes as it's believed that grouping them together in a dedicated _Collections_ system is a more elegant solution.
+However, rbsimple-DE and modern-DE do not provide such themes as it's believed that grouping them together in a dedicated _Collections_ system is a more elegant solution.
 Especially since the theme set would need to ship with an almost endless amount of collection themes for whatever categories the users would like to use for their game collections.

 So if you have enabled the option _Group unthemed custom collections_ (it's enabled by default), any collections you add will show up in the special _Collections_ system.
 Here you can access them just as you would access folders inside a regular gamelist.
 The amount of games per collection is shown in the description, and a random game is displayed each time you browse through the list.
 You can also quick jump to this random game by pressing the _Y_ button.